 Cancellation refund requests submitted in writing to firstname.lastname@example.org at least 21 days before the start of the workshop will receive an 100% refund of the amount paid less a $20 administrative charge.
 Cancellation refund requests received 20 -15 days before the start of the workshop will receive a 50% refund of the amount paid less a $20 administrative charge.
 No refund will be issued for requests made with 14 days notice or less.

-OSCH reserves the right to provide a member or 'workshop registrant 'a full refund or credit toward a future workshop in special circumstances for compassionate relief at OSCH BOD leadership discretion.
+OSCH reserves the right to provide a member or 'workshop registrant 'a full refund or credit toward a future workshop in special circumstances for compassionate relief at OSCH board of directors' leadership discretion.
 Requests must be made in writing prior to the events conclusion.